rmh2009/flowmq/README.md

 - Support for multiple message queues.
 - Support for partitioning within a message queue.
 - Improve multithread performance
+- Benchmark tools

+The implementation uses boost Asio library for network communication and async executions.
+This library also depends on Protobuf.
+C++11 features are used extensively such as lambda functions, R-value reference etc.

+External library dependencies:
+- Boost Asio (1.68 or above recommended)
+- Protobuf

 ## Install Dependencies